By electrically stimulating nerve fibres in the cochlea, cochlear implants allow recipients to perceive sound.The MAESTRO Cochlear Implant System

-is an effective, high performance solution for individuals with severe to profound sensorineural hearing loss, asymmetric hearing loss and single-sided deafness.
+is an effective, high performance solution for individuals with severe to profound sensorineural hearing loss.
 Most users can enjoy music or successfully participate in conversation, even in the most challenging listening situations.

 - Older children and adults with previous speech and language development generally perform better with a cochlear implant.

-- Children with a severe to profound sensorineural hearing loss.
-Age at implantation may be as young as twelve months, depending on individual circumstances and local practices.
+- children with a severe to profound sensorineural hearing loss in both ears.
+Age at implantation may be as young as several months, depending on individual circumstances and local practices

-- Adults with severe to profound sensorineural hearing loss.
+- adults with severe to profound sensorineural hearing loss in both ears